openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 #### On Upgrade

-When upgrading into a release with the new sychronisation operator, new Cluster API resources will be created and existing Machine API resources will be annotated.
+When upgrading into a release with the new synchronisation operator, new Cluster API resources will be created and existing Machine API resources will be annotated.

 There should be no effect on the cluster as each of these operations should be a no-op.